ormastes/deeplearning_study/reasoning/Reasoning.md

    - Correctness of the final parsed answer

 ## Project Goals

-The main goals of this project are:
+The LLM reasoning project is a subcomponent of the broader cdoctest generation initiative.
+Its main goals are:

 1. Develop an LLM that can automatically generate test cases for cdoctest, a tool for C/C++ unit testing
 2. Enhance LLM reasoning capabilities using Group Relative Policy Optimization (GRPO) methodology